AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/background-work.md

 ### MIUI 13+ and HyperOS

-There are two ways to change the battery optimization settings on your phone and block ads more efficiently.
+Depending on the MIUI and HyperOS version there are two ways to change the battery optimization settings on your phone and block ads more efficiently.
+You can choose one of the following options.

 Option 1